chucktilbury/templates/README.md

 }
 ```

 The render function simply takes the data defined in the data structure and renders it to the file pointer, which is the output.

+## How To

+See the files ``main.c`` and ``test1.txt`` for example use.

+A tag in the template file has the format of ``{{ name }}``.
+The name corresponds to an entry in the hash table and the renderer replaces it with the render defined in the corresponding data structure.
+Spaces are optional.
+If desired, several names can be placed in a tag, such as ``{{name1 name2 name3}}`` but this is exactly equivalent to placing separate tags in the template.
+The data and the render function must match, but the data can be NULL if the render function generates the data directly.
+For example, placing the time and date in a file.
+The name must be there and it can be used any number of times in the template.

+If your application uses FLEX to generate a scanner, be sure to use a name other than ``template``.